Ask any teacher if they have too much going on, and they will furiously nod their head. Yes! All teachers need things taken off of their plates.

 Obvious, right?

-See, hiring Depth and Complexity to “raise thinking” is like buying a motorcycle to take the family on road trips.
-The solution doesn’t fit the problem.
-Depth and Complexity doesn’t raise thinking levels.
+Depth and Complexity does not raise thinking levels.
 That’s Bloom’s Taxonomy’s job!
 Depth and Complexity will help you to ask more specific questions.
 It modifies content, not thinking.
-So if you’re asking low-level questions, you’ll just start asking more specific low-level questions.
+So if you’re asking low-level questions, you’ll just ask more specific low-level questions.
+And that wasn’t your goal!

-If the problem is “teachers are asking low-level questions,” the solution is to learn to build sequences of questions using Bloom’s Taxonomy.
 See, by going through this little exercise, we’ve avoided adding a new thing to learn.
-Instead, we can spend our very limited energy getting better at something we’re already familiar with.
+Instead, we can spend our very limited energy getting better at something we’re already familiar with: Bloom’s!

 A Third Question

-Actually, there’s a third question to ask: Have I ever seen this done well?
-The only reason I understand Depth and Complexity is because I watched experienced teachers use it; folks who had been teaching with Depth and Complexity for five or even ten years.
+The only reason I understand Depth and Complexity is because I watched experienced teachers use it β folks who had been teaching with Depth and Complexity for five or more years.
 I didn’t learn by listening to someone talk about it.
 I saw Depth and Complexity in action.

 Whatever it is you’re implementing, make sure you’ve watched several teachers actually doing that thing.
 Talk to them about common mistakes and misunderstandings about the topic.
 Make sure you’re clear about its limitations!
 Understand what problem it solves.
 And get really clear about how you will know that it worked.